parrt/msds692/notes/sockets.md

 ## What is a socket?

-If the IP address is like an office building main phone number, sockets are like the extension numbers for offices.
+If the IP address is like an office building's main phone number, sockets are like the extension numbers for offices.
 So the IP and socket, often called the port, uniquely identify an "office" (server process).
 You will see unique identifiers like `192.168.2.100:80` where 80 is the port.

-Just like in an office, it is possible no process is listening at a port.
-That is, there is no server waiting for requests at that port.
+We open sockets to these ports in order to communicate with servers.

 Ports run from 1..65535.
 1..1024 require root privileges to use and ports 1..255 are reserved for common, publicly-defined server ports like: